myxor/ceema/README.md

 provide a somewhat simple interface to hook the Threema protocol in client applications such as multi-protocol IM clients.

-This is a fork of https://github.com/hbruintjes/ceema which was modified to use mbedTLS instead of OpenSSL to be compliant with GPL.
+This is a fork of https://github.com/hbruintjes/ceema.
+It was was modified among other things to use mbedTLS instead of OpenSSL to be compliant with GPL.

 If you are looking for a ready-to-use Threema desktop application, consider